cjdbarlow/Part-One/endocrine_functions_of_the_kidney.md

 * 25-OHD<sub>3</sub> is then converted in the proximal tubule to calcitriol - the active form

 ##Erythropoietin {#epo}
-Erythropoiesis is stimulated EPO release:
+Erythropoiesis is stimulated by EPO release:
 * In adults, EPO is released from the:
   * Peritubular capillary fibroblasts (85%)
   * Liver (15%)